DaliaArchive/BackEndChallenge_001/README.md

 In order to understand all this, we would like you to complete the following challenge.
 This is a simplified case which illustrates the kinds of situations we have to deal with on a daily basis.

 This is a good opportunity to demonstrate your style and your capabilities.
-To show us which kind of code you like to create.
+It is a way to show us which kind of codes you like to create.

 There are no time limitations but we suggest you don't spend more than a few hours on it.
-We are not looking for a bullet-proof solution but it has to be elegant, clean, maintainable and intuitive approach.
+We are not looking for a bullet-proof solution but it has to be a elegant, clean, maintainable and intuitive approach.

-Make it in your own style, use the tools you are more comfortable with, make the result to be as more representative of your skills as possible.
+Create it in your own way and use the tools you are most comfortable with.
+Show us your skills.

 ## Challenge Description

 ### The Robots' daycare center

-Citizens are getting use to have robots as a personal companions, they build a very strong relationship with them, but robots also get old and start to malfunction and, at some point, they are not self-sufficient anymore.
-At this moment you have to choose between "terminate" him or take care of him until his vital functions stop working definitely.
+People are getting more and more used to having robots around on a day to day basis.
+They build very strong relationship with them, however robots are also getting old and start to malfunction at one point.
+When this time comes, they are not self-sufficient anymore and you have to choose between "terminating" them or taking care of them until their vital functions stop working forever.

-Taking care of a malfunction robot is a time-consuming task and in our busy society not every one can afford it, so this is because we are building this _Robot's daycare center_.
+Taking care of a malfunction robot is a time-consuming task and in our busy society not every person has the time to do so.
+Thats why we are building the _Robot's daycare center_.

-Robot's daycare centers are subsidised by the government and in order to be beneficiary of this program we need to implement an access to the government inspectors to our database of _guesses_.
+Robot's daycare centers are subsidised by the government and in order to benefit from this program, we need to give government inspectors access to our database of _guests_.

 ### The inspectors API

-The inspectors come to our center and check our _guesses_ one by one and update our database.
+The inspectors come to our center and check our _guests_ one by one and update the database.

-As the inspectors are, at the same time, robots their-self they don't use a web browser to communicate with our system, they use a very simple API that we have to implement for them.
+As the inspectors are robots their selves, they don't use a web browser to communicate with our system, but a very simple API that we have to implement for them.

 The API has 4 methods:

-#### _[Update]_ update a Robot's attributes
+#### _[Update]_ update a robot's attributes

-1. The Inspector sends the attributes for a specific Robot.
+1. The inspector sends the attributes for a specific robot.
-2. Our system detects if this Robot is already in our database or not, if not we create him, if he is already in our database we go directly to next step.
+2. Our system detects if the robot is already in our database or not.
+If not, we create it and if yes, we go directly to the next step.
-3. We update the Robot's attributes, only changing the ones included in the actual update request.
+3. We update the robot's attributes, only changing the ones included in the actual update request.

 ##### Example

-The Robot _XX1_ is already in our system and his attributes are:
+The robot _XX1_ is already in our system and has the following attributes:

-- stature: 100cm
+- size: 100cm
 - weight: 10kg
 - status: good conditions
 - color: white
 - age: 123years

-The inspector check the Robot and decide to update his attributes and send the next information:
+The inspector checks the robot and decides to update its attributes and sends the following information:

 - color: dirty white
 - age: 124years
 - number of eyes: 1
 - number of antenna: 2

-The Robot _XX1_ now has these attributes:
+The robot _XX1_ now has these attributes:

-- stature: 100cm
+- size: 100cm
 - weight: 10kg
 - status: good conditions
 - color: dirty white